PriNova/nebulaflow/future-enhancements.md

 ## Pending Enhancements

+### Window Title - Conditional URI in Protocol Message
+- **Goal**: Reduce redundant data transmission when workflow filename is already known to the webview
+- **What**: Only include workflow URI in the `workflow_loaded` protocol message when the file path information is necessary for the webview consumer
+- **Why**: Currently, the URI is always sent even though the webview primarily uses it to trigger title updates via the existing panel title mechanism.
+Conditional passing reduces message payload and clarifies data flow semantics.
+- **Priority**: P1 (nice-to-have; improves protocol clarity without affecting current functionality)

+### Window Title - Extract Title Prefix Constant
+- **Goal**: Improve maintainability and consistency of the NebulaFlow title prefix
+- **What**: Extract the "NebulaFlow" prefix string into a shared constant (e.g., `NEBULA_FLOW_TITLE_PREFIX`) in the register.ts or a dedicated constants module
+- **Why**: Centralizes the title prefix definition, reducing the risk of inconsistent text across save/load/create operations and making future branding changes easier.
+- **Priority**: P2 (code quality; improves maintainability for future changes)

+### Window Title - External File Rename Handling
+- **Goal**: Maintain accurate window titles when workflows are renamed or moved outside the editor
+- **What**: Detect when a loaded workflow file has been renamed or moved externally, and either update the title accordingly or prompt the user to re-save
+- **Why**: If a user renames a workflow file outside the editor, the title would become stale, potentially causing confusion when managing multiple files.
+- **Priority**: P2 (optional enhancement; edge case handling for better user experience)

 ### Right Sidebar State Reset - Optional `executionRunId` Prop
 - **Goal**: Improve ergonomics for `Flow` and `RightSidebar` components when used outside the `useWorkflowExecution` hook (e.g., tests, stories)
 - **What**: Make `executionRunId` prop optional in `Flow` and `RightSidebar` components with sensible defaults